greyatom-school/the-minerva-project/FEWD/sprint_4/README.md

 ## Pre requisites

- React is a purely front-end development framework, it’s absolutely essential for you to ensure that the following pre-requisites are ensured.
+ React is a purely front-end development framework, itï¿½s absolutely essential for you to ensure that the following pre-requisites are ensured.

 -	HTML + CSS fundamental knowledge is absolutely essential.
 If you need to revise the concepts again, revisit Sprint 1 for HTML and CSS basics.

--	You don’t need to be a JavaScript expert to excel in this course!
+-	You donï¿½t need to be a JavaScript expert to excel in this course!
 However, basic fundamental knowledge of JavaScript is absolutely crucial to begin this course.
 If you need to brush up your JS skills again, revisit Sprint 3 for foundations of JavaScript.

 -	ES6 + JS knowledge is highly beneficial, but not a must-have.
-If you need to run through the ES6 basics, pay more attention to ES6 basics, arrow functions, let and const, and import-export modules of Sprint 3 – Foundations of JavaScript.
+If you need to run through the ES6 basics, pay more attention to ES6 basics, arrow functions, let and const, and import-export modules of Sprint 3 ï¿½ Foundations of JavaScript.

 ## Learning Outcomes